hyperledger-archives/indy-sdk/doc/migration-guide.md

                cred_def_json: *const c_char))
         </pre>
       <b>It is IMPORTANT</b> for current Pool version get Schema from Ledger
-      with correct seq_no to save backward compatibility before the creation of Credential Definition.
+      with correct seqNo to save backward compatibility before the creation of Credential Definition.
     </td>
   </tr>
   <tr>